Toilet map shows fewer than two dozen accessible toilets in Liverpool

 Advertisement

-Responding to the news, Shelley Symonds, a campaigner for the Changing Places charity: “The freedom of being able to visit different places and have days out that we can thoroughly enjoy, without the worry of toilet uncertainty or having to cut our trips shorts, is a wonderful feeling.
+Responding to the news, Shelley Symonds, a campaigner for the Changing Places charity said: “The freedom of being able to visit different places and have days out that we can thoroughly enjoy, without the worry of toilet uncertainty or having to cut our trips shorts, is a wonderful feeling.”

 “Not being able to access a suitable toilet dictates our everyday life and prevents us from even accessing our most local community,” she added.